 |This laboratory is devoted to the development of tools and procedures for modelling home automation systems, designing control strategies and analysing their performances.
 Distributed and centralized control strategies have been investigated and implemented to allocate the resources and to regulate their use in an optimal way.
 The research group collaborates with several companies in national and international projects on these topics: Indesit, Freescale, National Instruments, Bticino, MTS, Loccioni, ENEL, Thermowatt.

-More informations can be found at RICOP web site.
+More information can be found at LORA web site.